Fantom-foundation/go-lachesis/docs/consensus.rst

 ----------

 A blockchain is a one-dimensional data-structure made of cryptographically chained blocks.
-It is convenient to map our two-dimensional hashgraph onto a blockchain because the blockchain is much easier to work with when it comes to consuming and verifying the output of the consensus algorithm.
+It is convenient to map our two-dimensional poset onto a blockchain because the blockchain is much easier to work with when it comes to consuming and verifying the output of the consensus algorithm.
 The concatenation of blocks, and the transactions they contain, is recursively secured by digital